klumhru/boost-python-bullet/README.md

 Also some methods have been changed to properties, as in btVector3.length

+By default "m_" style prefixes for public data members have been removed.
+In most cases "get_" prefixes have also been removed, with the exception of those that take arguments.

 Some methods have twins that have more descriptive names: btVector3.length_sqr exists along with btVector3.length2 which is a property instead of a method as in C++